tonghuikang/automatic-prompt-engineer/README.md

 # Design Decisions

+- The only input is dataset: list[tuple[str, str]] of text and labels.
+  Nothing else.
+  It is up to o1 to understand the assignment.
 - I require the LLM to produce the reasoning.
   Having the reasoning provides visibility to the thought process, which helps with improving the prompt.
 - I minimized the amount of required packages.